Nordic citizens working in the Faroe Islands are entitled to benefits from the Faroese Unemployment Scheme, ALS, - if the become unemployed.

 Employees who are dismissed from their job and have the right to unempoloyment benefits must inform the Unemployment Insurance Scheme immediately that they are unemployed.

-Unemployment benefits are based on the wages received during the last 12 months prior to becoming unemployed with a maximum of DKK 17,500 per month.
+Unemployment benefits are 75% of the average wages received during the last 12 months prior to becoming unemployed with a maximum of DKK 17,500 per month.

 A person receiving unemployment benefits must be available for any kind of work.
 If he or she refuses to accept a job offered by the Unemployment Insurance Scheme, the right to unemployment benefits will be suspended for 4 weeks.